isgasho/qingcloud-go/README.md

 }
 ```

-Enter the following command to describe instancesL
+Enter the following command to describe instances:

 	$ qcli instance DescribeInstances